What Happens If I Don't Pay Property Taxes in Arkansas?

 Property tax liens almost always have priority over other liens, including mortgage liens and deed of trust liens.
 (For purposes of this discussion, the terms "mortgage" and "deed of trust" are used interchangeably.)

 Because a property tax lien has priority, if your home is sold through a tax forfeiture process, the sale wipes out any mortgages.
 So, the loan servicer will usually advance money to pay delinquent property taxes to prevent this from happening.
-The servicer will then demand reimbursement from you (the borrower).
+Most mortgages have a clause allowing the lender to then add the amount it paid to your loan balance.
+You'll then have to make repayment arrangements with the servicer.

 Your Servicer Might Set Up an Escrow Account